mangdangroboticsclub/QuadrupedRobot/README.md

 ROS: support ROS SLAM&Navigation robot dog at low-cost price, endorsed by ROS.

-OpenCV: support OpenCV official 3D module.
+OpenCV: support OpenCV official OAK-D-Lite 3D camera module, endorsed by OpenCV.

 Open-source: DIY and custom what you want, won a HackadayPrize!

-Pi: it’s super expandable.
+Pi: it’s super expandable, endorsed by Raspberry Pi.

 ## Background
 You maybe see many demos from Boston Dynamics Spot Mini, and so on, many guys want to own their own robot dog to explore the functions, but the price is too high to accept, and it is not easy to explore the robot dog features.